wkjarosz/hdrview/README.md

 On Windows, a few extra steps are needed.

 Since MSVC's regex implementation is buggy, you first need to have the Boost regex library installed.
 You can find binary installers for Windows on the [Boost website](http://www.boost.org/).
+Click the "More Downloads..." link and make sure to download the "Prebuilt windows binaries".
 You need at least Boost version 1.53.
 Once installed, you can run:

     git clone --recursive https://bitbucket.org/wkjarosz/hdrview.git
     cd hdrview
     mkdir build
     cd build
     cmake ../
         -G"Visual Studio 15 2017 Win64"
         -DBOOST_ROOT="C:\where_you_installed_boost"
         -DUSE_BOOST_REGEX=true